hhoangg/hhoangg/README.md

 - 👋 Hi, I’m @hhoangg
-- 👀 I’m interested in js
+- 👀 I’m interested in js/ts
-- 🌱 I’m currently learning english
+- 🌱 I’m currently learning English and improving my technique skills.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a full-stack developer role, I have 6 years of experience with Reactjs, Zustand, Typescript, chakra-ui, tailwind, Reactstrap, Sequelize, Apollo client/server, and more techniques of FE/BE
-- 📫 How to reach me ...
+- 📫 How to reach me -> [Telegram](https://t.me/zIEyijpkTSdcUELX)

 <!---
 hhoangg/hhoangg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.